 The Writer’s Center is a proud grantee of the Arts & Humanities Council of Montgomery County, who also connects us to the larger arts community within Montgomery County and provides professional development opportunities throughout the year.

-From July 2010 – June 2011, The Writer’s Center is being recognized as one of the best charities in the Greater Washington Area by the Catalogue for Philanthropy, which was initially developed by the Harman Family Foundation for use by donors throughout our region.
+The Writer’s Center has being recognized as one of the best charities in the Greater Washington Area by the Catalogue for Philanthropy, which was initially developed by the Harman Family Foundation for use by donors throughout our region.
 We are grateful for this recognition of our hard work and proud to be included among the other important organizations on the list.

 DC-ALT fosters a community of literary translators and promotes the art of literary translation in the greater Washington, DC area.
 DC-ALT is open to anyone with an interest in literary translation to/from any language.